effektif/user-docs/docs/tutorials/ad-hoc.rst

 This tutorial introduces the simplest way to get started with Signavio Workflow.
 You can start without first defining a process by :ref:`start-adhoc`.

-Workflows are often used for document approvals, so this tutorial uses the example of approving a report, called *June report*.
+People often use workflows for document approvals, so this tutorial uses the example of approving a report, called *June report*.

-In the main menu, select *Cases* and then in the *Cases of* list, select *Cases without a process* from the bottom of the list.
+In the main menu, select *Cases* and then select *Cases without a process* from the bottom of the drop-down list.
-This opens :ref:`Cases <cases-overview>` view, which you can use to create and view :ref:`ad hoc cases <start-adhoc>`.
+This shows the :ref:`Cases <cases-overview>` view, which you can use to create and view :ref:`ad hoc cases <start-adhoc>`.

 .. figure:: /_static/images/tutorials/ad-hoc/cases.png

    The cases view, where you can start a new case

+.. note:: *Ad hoc* cases do not use a pre-defined process model.
+   You can also :ref:`start process cases <start-process>`.

 Select *Start new case* to start creating a new ad hoc case.
 This opens the case name prompt.